ysskrishna/PixelMotion/README.md

-# Image to Video Generation Pipeline
+# PixelMotion - Image to video generation tool
-A full stack application which allows users to demonstrate a image to video generation pipeline using distributed systems
+A full stack application which allows users to video generation from images using distributed systems

 ## Techstack used:
 - React